neil-edelman/boxes/readme.md

 <code>typedef int(*<strong>&lt;PB&gt;compare_fn</strong>)(const &lt;PB&gt;type a, const &lt;PB&gt;type b);</code>

-Returns a positive result if `a` is out\-of\-order with respect to `b`, inducing a total order\.
+Returns a positive result if `a` is out\-of\-order with respect to `b`, inducing a strict weak order\.
 This is compatible, but less strict then the comparators from `bsearch` and `qsort`; it only needs to divide entries into two instead of three categories\.